 - 5.4.1 Schemes with just one QAA shall develop and implement procedures that seek to verify satisfactory performance.
-Schemes shall implement the following checks, or an equivalent approach which they can demonstrate to DCLG's satisfaction is at least as effective. - 5.4.2 Any individual who acts as a verifier shall be suitably competent as defined in Section 5.2.1. - 5.4.3 Verification procedures shall: - a) Seek to ensure the correct implementation of the SOR. - b) Seek to ensure consistency of process and outcomes. - c) Enable learning through sharing experience. - d) Identify QAAs' training and CPD needs.
+Schemes shall implement the following checks, or an equivalent approach which they can demonstrate to DCLG's satisfaction is at least as effective. - 5.4.2 Any individual who acts as a verifier shall be suitably competent as defined in Section 5.2.1.

+5.4.3 Verification procedures shall :

-- e) Enable reviews and corrective actions as necessary of the progress of training and CPD programmes. - 5.4.4 Verification procedures shall ensure that the QAA's practice is verified by examination of at least 2% of their caseload over each quarter, with a minimum (if practical) of at least 1 audit verified each month for the QAA.
-However at least 10% of the caseload of an QAA shall be examined each month under any of the following circumstances: - a) The QAA is operating as a QAA for the Scheme for the first time. - b) Verification has indicated a significant level of error, where significant is defined as more than 1 in 10 EPC audits having errors. - c) DCLG inspection finds that the QAA is not meeting SOR requirements in more than 1 in 10 instances. - 5.4.5 The verification rate may fall back to 2% after the QAA has operated for 3 months so long as criteria 5.4.4 b) c) have been met for each monthly period. - 5.4.6 The verifier shall hear appeals by EAs against the judgement of the QAA who undertook the EPC audit, unless there is a conflict of interest in them doing so, in which case the Scheme shall identify another verifier who can do so. - 5.4.7 Where DCLG inspection finds that a QAA has material errors in more than 1 in 10 instances examined, the Scheme shall implement appropriate corrective actions as identified by DCLG.
+- a) Seek to ensure the correct implementation of the SOR. - b) Seek to ensure consistency of process and outcomes. - c) Enable learning through sharing experience. - d) Identify QAAs' training and CPD needs. - e) Enable reviews and corrective actions as necessary of the progress of training and CPD programmes.

+- 5.4.4 Verification procedures shall ensure that the QAA's practice is verified by accompanying the QAA on an audit at least twice in a calendar year.
+However the verifier shall accompany the QAA on additional visits if:: - a) The QAA is operating as a QAA for the Scheme for the first time.
+Here the verifier shall additionally accompany the QAA on the first two audits they undertake. - b) Verification has indicated the QAA is not meeting SOR requirements.
+Here the verifier shall additionally accompany the QAA on the next available two audits. - c) DCLG inspection finds that the QAA is not meeting SOR requirements, in which case DCLG shall specify additional verification needs. - 5.4.5 The verifier shall hear appeals by EAs against the judgement of the QAA who undertook the audit unless there is a conflict of interest in them doing so, in which case the Scheme shall identify another verifier who can do so.

-5.5 EA Appeals Against The Work of QAAs
+5.5 EA appeals against the work of QAAs

 - 5.5.1 Schemes shall have a procedure in place that enables EAs to appeal against QAA judgements they contend are wrong. - 5.5.2 Appeals shall be heard by a person other than the QAA whose judgement has been challenged.
 Such persons shall be suitably competent, and experienced as QAAs, and have an appropriate Level of authority. - 5.5.3 Where appeals include claims of uncertainties in the SOR or the software conventions, Schemes shall make judgements in pursuit of equitable resolutions in the particular cases and pass the details to DCLG, the conventions group, or the QA moderation group as appropriate.
-The judgements shall seek to maximise compliance with the SOR.

-5.5.4 Schemes shall have procedures to be followed in cases where EAs repeatedly and unsuccessfully appeal.
+The judgements must seek to maximise compliance with the SOR. - 5.5.4 Schemes shall have procedures to be followed in cases where EAs repeatedly and unsuccessfully appeal.
 In such cases remedial measures shall be introduced in line with the requirements in Section 12.7.